 Cheshire and Warrington Team Leader - Clare.Bruder@careerconnect.org.uk ow is a fantastic time to days are long and the evenings are light.
-If you are lucky enough to have a shelf of books at home take a fresh look at what you have, and read something new or re-read an old fato read at home then why not open the Sora app or go to the website soraapp.com.
+If you are lucky enough to have a shelf of books at home take a fresh look at what you have, and read something new or re-read an old favourite.
+If you don't have a book tion and you might have some of get started with your individual to read at home then why not open the Sora app or go to the website soraapp.com.
 The home page lists books by popular subject or you can search the collection of over 1600 Ebooks and audiobooks by author, title or keyword.